MyHealthTeams/google-app-conversion-tracker/README.md

 Google App Install Conversion tracking plugin for iOS and Android.
 Phonegap integration for AdMob Conversion tracking.

+(June 2 2015: updated with current Google sdk and new cordova plugin.xml format.
+Credits to christoph-neumann mlegenhausen.)

 ## Preparation:

 This plugin integrates with your AdMob account and AdWords campaigns.
 See Google docs for more details.